eVRydayVR/Unity360PanoramaCapture/CapturePanorama/README.txt

 * Panorama Width (between 4 and 23800, default 8192): Determines width of the resulting panorama image.
 Height of the image will be half this.
 Typical reasonable values are 4096 and 8192.
 Need not be a power of two.
 At large values, black bars may appear in output images, indicating graphics memory has been exhausted.

 * Anti Aliasing (default 8): Sets the MSAA anti-aliasing quality to use during rendering.
+Set to 1 if using deferred rendering.

 * Ssaa Factor (default 1): Set to a larger value such as 2, 3, or 4 to render at a higher resolution and then downsample to produce the final image.
 Produces superior anti-aliasing at a large performance cost.
 In stereoscopic mode, Ssaa Factor > 1 uses more graphics memory.